 After a North Carolina car crash, you may need to file a lawsuit against the other driver to recover compensation for your injuries and losses.
+Our experienced auto accident attorney can help.
 North Carolina is a “fault” state (as opposed to a no-fault state) when it comes to car accidents.
 That means you may be entitled to compensation from the other driver if you can prove that he or she was primarily at fault in causing your accident.

 But how exactly is fault established in a car accident, and (more importantly) how do you prove who is at fault?
 Simply put, you prove who is at fault in a car accident through witnesses and evidence.
 Gathering these witnesses and evidence takes time and persistence, and it begins in the moments after the wreck has occurred.